We recommend you to use Kubernetes when deploying Camunda 8 to production self-managed.

 - Remote cloud service for prod, like Google GKE, Azure AKS, Amazon EKS, etc.

-Be aware that we only officially test the Google GKE environment.
+Be aware that we only officially test the Google GKE and OpenShift environments.

 Optional tools related to Camunda Platform 8: